The best sushi restaurants in Porto

 I am genuinely convinced that if we want to eat quality fish, we have to pay for it.
 Sushi is an eccentricity, an excess of the soul that the wallet must pay.
 And so it should be.

 PS – All the food photos in this article were taken by me.
-Some are pretty ugly (I’m not much of a photographer to be honest) but trust me when I tell you that all the sushi restaurants on this list are worth it! 🙂
+Some are total rubbish (I’m not much of a photographer to be honest) but trust me when I tell you that all the sushi restaurants on this list are worth it! 🙂

 These are the best sushi restaurants in Porto:

 Romando Sushi Caffè